 Due to imposed lockdowns and quarantine measures, Dimamay said that she had time to tend to her backyard garden, which grew into a small farm called Milay’s Garden.

-“Milay’s Garden is a one-hectare property located at Malabor, Tiabao, Antique.
+“Milay’s Garden is a one-hectare property located in Malabor, Tiabao, Antique.
 Almost half of it is planted with fruit-bearing trees such as pomelo, rambutan, custard apple, soursop, jackfruit, coconut trees, oranges, and calamansi mainly for consumption,” she said.

 Her garden’s main produce, however, is the red lady papaya, which she intercropped with vegetables so she can have a continuous harvest of produce despite the different maturing seasons.

 “The distance of one papaya tree to another is 2.5 meters by 2.5 meters.
 I planted early maturing vegetables like eggplant, tomatoes, okra, pechay, and chili in between so while I’m waiting for the papaya to mature, I can earn from the vegetables,” Dimamay said.

 In order to maintain her garden and produce quality crops, she implements friendly farming practices such as vermicomposting, applying natural insect repellants, and using rice straws from neighboring rice fields as mulch.

 Dimamay initially planted nearly 600 papaya trees when she began gardening but she lost almost 150 trees due to heavy rains and papaya diseases.

 “I am not an expert; I am still learning.
 But the essential thing is to be very observant and notice the little changes in your plants because early detection of disease can help in the mitigation.
 Ask advice from fellow farmers.
 I joined an online forum and learned a thing or two from Google and YouTube,” the Provincial Board member said.